 Are you a Dutch language-reader and do you wish to order a copy of the book?
-You can now purchase this book at a discounted price of 15 Pounds (about 19 Euros), including postage.
-Please use the PayPal-menu below:
+Please visit our webshop!

 Below you'll find some reviews, either by book critics or by readers via the internet guest book of the time.
 All have been translated from Dutch to English.

 "Once you start reading about this cycling journey, you can't put this book down.
 Eric finds that America and cycling is not the best combination.
 He is treated badly by offensive truckers and campsite bosses send him away.
 Fortunately, Eric's performance also opens many doors.
 Often being invited by "normal" Americans, Eric has great encounters and describes these so vividly that by the end of the book, you feel like you have cycled across America yourself."

 "With "Where are you heading" biker Eric has written a great account of his bike-crusade way out west.
 One of the best bike-travel-books ever written in the Dutch language.
 In my opinion a serious nominee for the Barbara Savage Miles From Nowhere Memorial Award.
 Like a brave Dutch patriot, biker Eric is exploring God's own country, battling the elements and challenging American identity.
 I look forward to read more books of Eric, a talented writer."

 "I have a fine collection of cycling travelling books.
 "Met fiets en tent naar de Orient" ("With Bike and tent to the Orient") by Damhuis will always be no 1., but yours is now on no 2!
 You not just describe the surroundings, the landscape, but also the cycling itself, what it all does to you.
 The part how you barely survive the ride over that horrendous metal bridge in New York; well done!
 I have cycled in England in challenging conditions myself and you find yourself thinking "how did I ended up being here?" and "how do I get out of here, alive?".
 Compliments!"